kumaravelrajan/ChordPlusPlus/docs/Midterm_report.md

 - Only the pre-defined interface methods can be called from a peer, and all of them can assume the peer to be malicious.
 - There is no malicious intent expected on the api side of things, but it would make sense to only allow incoming requests from the same device the dht runs on, as the api is meant for inter-process communication.
 This can be achieved with a firewall, however.

-## The peer-to-peer protocol(s) that is present in the implementation
 ---
+## The peer-to-peer protocol that is present in the implementation
 ### Message formats

 #### DHT PUT